 In America alone, more than three million men are affected by loss of bladder control, a medical condition known as urinary incontinence.
 This problem has a great impact on health and quality of life for those who suffer with it.
 Male urinary incontinence is usually caused by a damaged sphincter, the circular muscle that controls the flow of urine out of the bladder.
 It often happens as the unavoidable result of prostate cancer surgery.
 When the sphincter is damaged, the man cannot squeeze or close off the urethra and leakage occurs especially with straining or exercise.

-Lichen Sclerosus is a skin condition that occurs in women, men and even children but most frequently seen in post-menopausal women.
+Lichen Sclerosus (LS) is a skin condition that occurs in women, men and even children but most frequently seen in post-menopausal women.
 The skin around the genitals and anus can turn shiny and smooth and spots grow into patches.
 Skin over the spots turns thin and crinkled and can tear easily and become scarred.
 Itching, changes in skin color, pain, bleeding and blisters can also occur.
 Causes of LS may be auto-immune or hormonal but overall the exact cause is poorly understood.
 Other areas of the body can be affected but those usually resolve without treatment.
 LS is not contagious.
 Diagnosis can be confirmed on skin biopsy.
 Without treatment, patches on the genitals can lead to scarring and pain or become cancerous.
 LS can cause scars that narrow the vagina interfering with sexual intercourse.
 Treatment has traditionally involved surgical excision (not always possible especially in women) and powerful topical steroids which can help mitigate itching and scarring.
 Optimization of estrogen levels is also helpful.
 More advanced treatment includes retinoids (vitamin A like compounds), UV light therapy, or Tacrolimus (immune suppressant).
-At SFSCTC, Dr. Herskowitz can perform a mini liposuction to obtain stromal vascular fraction (SVF) which is rich in adult stem cells and growth factors.
-SVF has immuno-modulatory and anti-inflammatory effects and therefore may be effective in healing the abnormal patches of skin associated with LS.
-Our protocol also addresses the systemic component of LS by administration of intra-venous SVF in addition to local injections.
+Stem cells have immuno-modulatory and anti-inflammatory effects and therefore may be effective in healing the abnormal patches of skin associated with LS.
+Our protocol also addresses the systemic component of LS by administration of intra-venous stem cells in addition to local injections.
 Additional growth factors in the form AQ Skin Solutions (pure growth factors FDA approved as a cosmetic for topical application) can work with the cell therapy and may be helpful in healing the LS skin lesions.